President Millard Fillmore Library Bylaws

 F. ELECTRONIC AND OTHER MISCELLANEOUS EQUIPMENT

 President Millard Fillmore Library will loan, to patrons 18 years of age or older, specified electronic and other miscellaneous equipment.
 Loans will be on a per day/weekend basis.
 A deposit will be required for all specified electronic and other miscellaneous equipment.
-The deposit will be refunded when the item is returned in original condition.
-If item is damaged, deposit will be retained and patron will be charged for repair or replacement.
+The deposit will be refunded when the item is returned in its original condition.
+If the item is damaged, the deposit will be retained and the patron will be charged for repair or replacement.
 Fillmore City Council sets the security deposit and rental fees as published in the Fee and Rate Schedule.
-Electronic Equipment consists of: cotton candy machine, overhead projector, record players, slide projector, snow cone machine, & typewriters.
+Electronic Equipment consists of a cotton candy machine, overhead projector, record players, slide projector, snow cone machine, & typewriters.
 The policy of Fillmore City shall be that the cotton candy machine and snow cone machine are rented to non-profit civic groups only (i.e. Boy or Girl Scout Troops, school groups, etc.).

 ARTICLE Vll.
 COLLECTION DEVELOPMENT

-The President Millard Fillmore Library is supported by, and recognizes as its primary clientele, the citizens of East Millard County.
+The President Millard Fillmore Library is supported by and recognizes as its primary clientele, the citizens of East Millard County.
 Fillmore City taxes, non-resident user fees, and grants fund the library.
-In order to most effectively meet the needs and interests of its patrons, the library coordinates with local schools, community organizations and the Utah State Library.
+In order to most effectively meet the needs and interests of its patrons, the library coordinates with local schools, community organizations, and the Utah State Library.

 B. RESPONSIBILITY FOR SELECTION

 The responsibility to determine the policy for the selection and acquisition of library materials is vested in the Fillmore City Council.
 The library director and staff shall select materials with the general consent of the library advisory board.